SixArm/usv/README.md

 USV is simple and fast, without extras.

-USVX adds extensions for whitespace trim, backslash escape, and final newline.
+USVX adds extensions for whitespace trim and final newline.

 USV and USVX are helping us with data format projects, and we hope USV and USVX may be able to help you too.